Decades of anti-drug campaigning have made us believe that marijuana is the devil…

 In an analysis of a survey done on over 84000 men aged from 45 to 69 years old, researchers found that cannabis use was associated with a 45% reduction in bladder cancer.
 This does not mean there’s a causal effect, but it does warrant further exploration of the topic.

-Important to note here is that cannabis users which also used tobacco, or tobacco-only users, actually had an increased risk of developing bladder cancer.
+Important to note here is that cannabis users who also used tobacco, or tobacco-only users, actually had an increased risk of developing bladder cancer.

 Another reason to stop smoking cigarettes or weed mixed with tobacco.